ankraft/ACME-oneM2M-CSE/tests/mqttRequests/README.md

 # MQTT Requests

-This directory contains a couple of shell scripts that sends MQTT requests to the CSE to test certain aspects.
+This directory contains a couple of python and shell scripts that sends MQTT requests to the CSE to test certain aspects.
 These tests are intended  to be run manually.

 ## Installation